hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	}
 }
 {% endhighlight %}
-Yahoo.
 Now we have everything to implement IMonad interface and later build monad transformers on top of it.
 {% highlight csharp %}
 public interface IMonad<T, TMI>
 {